Marcozvs/Uplingo/README.md

 <p>
 <strong>Motivation</strong><br>
 Uplingo began as a volunteer project in a public library where people gathered to practice foreign languages like English and Spanish.
-It was created for my Computer Engineering degree at São Judas Tadeu University, driven by the UN goal of Quality Education.
+It was created for my Computer Engineering degree at Universidade São Judas Tadeu, driven by the UN goal of Quality Education.
 </p>

 <p>